You are listening to the Sean Hannity Radio Show Podcast.

 I mean, everything.

-They're gonna need help.
+They're going to need help.

-People don't have insurance, so the reason they don't have it is because they didn't need it.
+The reason they don't have it is because they didn't need it.

 And now they have to have it.

-You know, it's just like if you're not in a plug zone and you don't have insurance, most people on fixed incomes are not paying the insurance because they don't need it.
+If you're not in a flood zone and you don't have insurance, most people are on fixed incomes.

-So um, yeah, I mean, we need their help, and I hope they understand, and I hope and I really thank you for what you're doing to kind of get this message out there.
+And I hope, and I really thank you for what you're doing to kind of get this message out there.

 We were devastated.

-Nobody I I mean, you told me that was the first person you saw from the media, even local people are still dealing with other stuff that's going on down in Baton Rouge.
+Even local people are still dealing with other stuff that's going on down in Baton Rouge.

 There's been no real national coverage of this except when Donald Trump came to town.

-Yeah, you know, we had a we had a few uh local uh national companies reached out during the flood here in the actual rescue time and did some phone interviews, but I think you're the first one that I know that actually have come down here to uh to show the aftermath.
+Yeah, you know, we had a few local national companies reached out during the actual rescue time and did some phone interviews.

-You know, it's one thing when you see the flood waters, and that's when everything's really hot and people want stories, but now is the time they need you.
+You know, it's one thing when you see the floodwaters, and that's when everything's really hot and people want stories, but now is the time they need you.

 Did you see that lady?